 His parents heard from him in a POW postcard in December 1943.
 This was the first time they had heard from him in two years.
 On the card, he said he was in good health and not under medical treatment.

-The detail was ended in July 1944 and the POWs were sent to Bilibid Prison.
-What is known about his time at the prison was that it was monotonous since the prison’s walls prevented the POWs from seeing anything.
-It was September 21, 1944, when Manila experienced its first American air raid when a formation of 80 planes bombed the city.
-Shortly after the air raid, the Japanese ended the detail and sent the POWs to Bilibid Prison.
-When the POWs arrived they had no idea what the Japanese intended to do with them.
-Some POWs believed the attack would stop the Japanese from sending them to Japan.
+On July 26, 1944, Maxwell was sent to Bilibid Prison and admitted to the hospital ward suffering from amebiasis, which is a severe form of dysentery.
 Around October 2, a list of names of POWs being sent to Japan was posted and his name was on it.
 The POWs were taken to Pier 7 in the Port Area of Manila.
 The POWs were boarding the ship at 4:00 P.M. on the 11th when they heard air raid sirens.
 Nothing on the ship showed that it was carrying POWs but the Japanese kept putting the POWs into the ship’s hold.
 All but 200 of the POWs were put into hold #2 so they went into the forward hold.
 Along the sides of hold #2 were shelves that served as bunks, but the bunks were so close together that a man could not lift himself up when he used one.
 Those standing had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans, which the POWs could not use since they were packed in the hold so tightly.
 This resulted in the floor of the hold being covered with human waste.

 Anton Cichy said, “For the first few days there were 1,800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck together.”